 TRUE VACATION MODE:

 If I didn’t drive the point home enough in the last section, being on a guided trip means you have to do VERY little thinking, and nothing beats being able to turn your brain off when you’re on vacation.

-So, sit back, breathe a big sigh of relief and pick out your dates in 2022 or 2023 that you want to let us do all the thinking for you.
+So, sit back, breathe a big sigh of relief and pick out your dates that you want to let us do all the thinking for you.